Are you a novice screenwriter hoping to write the next Hollywood blockbuster or indie favorite?

 Note: technically, Word is not a free tool, but I subscribe to Microsoft Office 360 for other reasons, so Word doesn’t add any incremental expense to my screenwriting.
 A truly free option would be Docs, which is available to anyone with a Google account.

 One advantage of writing in Word (or Docs) is that you can edit your script virtually anywhere: e.g. on your computer, in any web browser, or on your mobile device (via an app).
 For example, I usually write major drafts on my computer, but I do most of my proofing and editing on an iPad.
+I find that Word for iPad handles large documents more gracefully than does the Docs app, which is one reason I’ve settled on Word as my primary writing tool.

 To reduce friction and make writing as easy and flexible as possible, my recommendation is to choose a writing tool that is easily accessible to you on a wide variety of devices.
 To enable this with Microsoft Word, I store my working drafts on Dropbox, so that they are available on all of my devices.
 That said, you can use any similar cloud service (OneDrive, Google Drive, Apple iCloud, etc.) to achieve this goal.